 Is not to generate meaning, but rather to cultivate in himself the skill of discerning the meanings that are already there

-He transfers this idea to the world of work that we all inhabit, claiming that any pursuit that supports high levels of skill can generate a sense of sacredness.
+He claims that any pursuit that supports high levels of skill can generate a sense of sacredness.

 A wooden wheel is not noble, but its shaping can be.
 The same applies to knowledge work.
 You don’t need a rarified job; you need instead a rarified approach to your work